PratyushaMaiti/emotion_transfer/README.md

 ```
 Usage: emotion_transfer.py [OPTIONS] TARGET_EMOTION

   Emotion transfer command line interface.
+The single positional argument
+  is the target emotion.
+Available values depend on the data the emotion
+  classifier specified in  the config(s) passed as arguments below.

   Input is read from stdin.
 Multiple sentences are supported and are split
   by newline.

       Example:

-          cat mysentences.txt | python emotion_transfer.py [OPTIONS]
+          cat mysentences.txt | python emotion_transfer.py --config
-          TARGET_EMOTION
+          configs/pipelines/bf_wn.cfg [OPTIONS] TARGET_EMOTION

   Alternatively, a text file with sentences can be passed via the --input
   option:

       Example:

+          python emotion_transfer.py --input mysentences.txt --config
+          configs/pipelines/bf_wn.cfg [OPTIONS] TARGET_EMOTION

+  Further, at least one pipeline configuration that should be applied can
+  must be passed with the --config option parameter.
+The --config paramteter
+  can be set multiple times.
+Configurations will be applied in sequence.

+      Example:

+          python emotion_transfer.py --input mysentences.txt --config
+          configs/pipelines/bf_wn.cfg --config configs/pipelines/at_wn.cfg
+          [OPTIONS] TARGET_EMOTION

+  If no parameter for --format is set, the results will be printed as a
+  table to standard output.
+Results can alternatively be printed as a csv-
+  file by setting --format to csv and specifying and output filename via the
+  --output option

+      Example:

-          python emotion_transfer.py --input mysentences.txt [OPTIONS]
+          python emotion_transfer.py --input mysentences.txt --config
+          configs/pipelines/bf_wn.cfg --format csv --output results.csv
           TARGET_EMOTION

-  It is recommended to use a configuration file specifying the components to
-  be used, which should be passed with the --config option parameter.
-If not
-  config file is provided, component definitions must be passed as option
-  parameters (see below).
+  For both console and csv output, the option -k can be used to limit the
+  output of highest ranking variation sentences.

 Options:
   --input FILENAME        Provide a text file with input sentences.
 If not